braingeneers/braingeneerspy/README.md

 ### Workflows: Where They Live and What They Do

-The repository defines two main publishing workflows under `.github/workflows/`:
+The repository defines workflows under `.github/workflows/`, the following workflow is responsible for publishing to pypi.org.
+There are other workflows that execute test suites and such.

 * **`.github/workflows/publish.yml`**